 slack-4.x.x-0.1.el8.x86_64

 The version number varies depending on the current release.
-Additionally, the el8 suffix indicates the package was built for Enterprise Linux 8 compatibility, which works seamlessly on Fedora.
+The el8 suffix means the package was built for Enterprise Linux 8 compatibility, which works seamlessly on Fedora.

 Method 2: Install Slack via Flatpak and Flathub

-Flatpak provides sandboxed isolation and automatic updates through Flathub.
-In practice, this method runs Slack in a contained environment, isolating it from system libraries for enhanced security.
-Since Fedora Workstation includes Flatpak by default, standard desktop installations need no additional setup.
+Flatpak runs Slack in a sandboxed environment, isolating it from system libraries and providing automatic updates through Flathub.
+Fedora Workstation includes Flatpak by default, so standard desktop installations need no additional setup.

 Add Flathub Repository